Modeling the Physical World

 The Thesis

 The physical world generates data that nobody is reading.
 A tennis player's split-step latency.
-A bakery customer's dwell time at the display case.
+A customer's stall time before ordering at a brick-and-mortar counter.
+A retail food operation's demand rhythm.
 A warehouse worker's route deviation.
 These signals are ambient, continuous, and invisible to most models trained on public datasets.

 I studied electrical engineering — signal processing, the math of systems that sense and respond.
-A graduate course in computer system design taught me that every complex system is just a file system with well-defined interfaces.
+A graduate course in computer system design taught me that every complex system is just a file system — structured layers of abstraction all the way down.
 That principle scales: from operating systems to prediction pipelines to the physical world itself.

 The same architecture extends everywhere.
-Sports is the proof of concept — the sharpest odds market in the world, the hardest place to find edge.
+Sports is the proof of concept — a fast, measurable odds market with real capital at stake.
 If the pipeline works there, the machine learning is sound, and it works anywhere physical-world behavior generates signal.
 Restaurants.
 Retail.
 Logistics.
 Every venue is an unmonetized sensor network.

-A deployed sports prediction model attracted $20K in external capital and returned +10% over two months — purely statistical, CatBoost on historical match data, no computer vision.
+A deployed sports prediction model put $20K of my own capital at risk and is up $4,304 (+21%) — purely statistical, CatBoost on historical match data, no computer vision.
 Autonomous agent systems I've built — multi-agent workflows orchestrating parallel models, content engines, and decision pipelines — prove that one person with agent orchestration can now operate at the pace of a full engineering team.
 Different domains, same discipline: capture the signal nobody else is reading, automate the response, ship it.

 The edge isn't better models.
 It's better data.
 Build the sensor.